juxor/afaq/markdown/secG3.md

 important in evaluating "anarcho"-capitalist claims to anarchism.

-Then there is the issue of strategy, with Rothbard insisting on _"political action,"_ namely voting for the Libertarian Party (or least non-"libertarian" party). _"I see no other conceivable strategy for the achievement of liberty than political action,"_ he stated.
-Like Marxists, voting was seen as the means of achieving the abolition of the state, as _"a militant and abolitionist [Libertarian Party] in control of Congress could wipe out all the [non-'libertarian'] laws overnight . . .
+Then there is the issue of strategy, with Rothbard insisting on _"political action,"_ namely voting for the Libertarian Party. _"I see no other conceivable strategy for the achievement of liberty than political action,"_ he stated.
+Like Marxists, voting was seen as the means of achieving the abolition of the state, as _"a militant and abolitionist" _Libertarian Party_ "in control of Congress could wipe out all the [non-'libertarian'] laws overnight . . .
 No other strategy for liberty can work."_ [**Op.
 Cit.**] The individualist anarchists, like other anarchists, rejected such arguments as incompatible with genuine libertarian principles.
 As Tucker put it, voting could not be libertarian as it would make the voter _"an accomplice in aggression."_ [**The Individualist Anarchists**, p.
 305]

 Rothbard's position indicates an interesting paradox.
 Rothbard wholeheartedly supported _"political action"_ as the only means of achieving the end of the state.
-Marxists (when not excommunicating anarchism from the socialist movement) often argue that they agree with the anarchists on the ends (abolition of the state) but only differed on the means (i.e., political action over direct action).
+Marxists (when not excommunicating anarchism from the socialist movement) often argue that they agree with the anarchists on the ends (abolition of the state) but only differ on the means (i.e., political action over direct action).
 Obviously, no one calls Marx an anarchist and this is precisely because he aimed to use political action to achieve the abolition of the state.
 Yet, for some reason, Rothbard's **identical** position on tactics makes some call him an anarchist.
 So, given Rothbard's argument that the state must be seized first by a political party by means of _"political action"_ in order to achieve his end, the question must be raised why he is considered an anarchist at all.
 Marx and Engels, like Lenin, all made identical arguments against anarchism, namely that political action was essential so that the Socialist Party could seize state power and implement the necessary changes to ensure that the state withered away.
 No one has ever considered them anarchists in spite of the common aim of ending the state yet many consider Rothbard to be an anarchist despite advocating the same methods as the Marxists.
 As we noted in [section F.8](secF8.html), a better term for "anarcho"-capitalism could be "Marxist-capitalism" and Rothbard's argument for "political action" confirms that suggestion.